yuurahz/yoru/README.md

 ---

 > [!NOTE]
 > **Yoru** is a modern Telegram bot framework designed for developers who need a robust foundation for building feature-rich bots.
-Whether you're creating a simple utility bot or a complex, multi-service platform, Yoru provides the architecture and tools to scale efficiently.
-It's built upon [@yoshx/func](https://www.npmjs.com/package/@yoshx/func) and optimized for lightweight performance.
+Whether you're creating a simple utility bot or a complex, multi-service platform, Yoru provides the architecture and tools to scale efficiently and optimized for lightweight performance.

 ---